Jules Maigret: Film

 The cinematic potential of Maigret was realized quickly: the first screen Maigret was Pierre Renoir in 1932's Night at the Crossroads, directed by his brother Jean Renoir; the same year brought The Yellow Dog with Abel Tarride, and Harry Baur played him in 1933's A Man's Neck, directed by Julien Duvivier.

 In 1950, Charles Laughton played the first English-language Maigret in The Man on the Eiffel Tower, adapted from the 1931 novel A Battle of Nerves.
 The film co-starred Franchot Tone, Burgess Meredith, and Wilfrid Hyde-White.
 Back in France, Michel Simon played the character in Full House.

 Albert Préjean portrayed Maigret in three films: Picpus, Cecile Is Dead, and Majestic Hotel Cellars.
 A decade later, Jean Gabin played the part in three other films: Maigret Sets a Trap, Maigret et l'Affaire Saint-Fiacre, and Maigret voit rouge.
 Maurice Manson appeared in Maigret dirige l'enquête (1956), whilst Heinz Rühmann played the lead in a 1966 European international co-production Enter Inspector Maigret.

 Gerard Depardieu starred as Maigret in a 2022 French film, entitled Maigret, adapted from Maigret and the Dead Girl.

-In 2024, director Pascal Bonitzer announced he will write and direct Maigret and the Dead Lover, starring Denis Podalydès.
+In 2024, director Pascal Bonitzer announced he would write and direct Maigret and the Dead Lover, starring Denis Podalydès.
+The film was released in 2026.